 Marx goes on to compare this process to the development of religious beliefs, and here we could also look at Émile Durkheim and collective effervescence.
 Part of the reason these products get hype is that they create big social events around shopping.
 The long lines and limited edition “drops” force people to get together in large crowds at special times to get the product.
 This makes shopping less of an individual experience and more of a collective one, where just being in the crowd contributes to the excitement.

 All these theories make an important point about the social dynamics of popular products.
 As Matt Powell says in an interview earlier in the episode, you can’t take hype to the bank.
-But maybe you can; the generation of hype isn’t just an ephemeral, “fake” thing, but an example of a core truth in sociology—if people define hype as real it is real in its consequences.Evan Stewart is an assistant professor of sociology at University of Massachusetts Boston starting in the fall, 2019.
+But maybe you can; the generation of hype isn’t just an ephemeral, “fake” thing, but an example of a core truth in sociology—if people define hype as real it is real in its consequences.Evan Stewart is an assistant professor of sociology at University of Massachusetts Boston.
 You can follow him on Twitter.